GUIDE 2025

 Software Requirements Specification (SRS)

-• It provides a basis for product enhancement.
+• Establishes a foundation for product enhancement.

 The following image shows the table of contents for the SRS of a software tool.